brockhager/neuroswarm/wiki/Updates.md

 # Project Updates

 All important updates will be tracked here.
+Each entry includes the title, author, timestamp, and a short summary.

+---

+This page is updated automatically using `scripts/publishUpdate.mjs`.
+When there are releases, governance updates, or notable changes, they will be reflected here.
+To propose a change to this log, open a PR that modifies `neuroswarm/docs/changelog/` or use the `publish-update` GitHub Action to append a new entry.

+---

+## Recent Updates (example)

+- Data Flow Architecture added (2025-11-16) — outlines ingress, consensus & audit hooks.
+# Project Updates

+All important updates will be tracked here.
 Each entry will include the title, author and timestamp, and a short summary of the change.

 ---